SimoneNegrisoli/js-snack-es6/readme.md

 ES (Marco della Rovere => MARCO DELLA ROVERE);
 2. We need to create a list of all students who have a total grade above 70
 3. We need to create a list of all students who have a total grade above 70 and an id above 120

+### SNACKS 3

+Create an array of objects:
+Each object will describe a racing bike with the following properties: name and weight.
+Print the bike with the least weight in the console using destructuring and template literal

+### SNACKS 4

+Create an array of football team objects.
+Each team will have different properties: name, points scored, fouls suffered.
+Name will be the only property to be filled in, the others will all be set to 0.
+Generate random numbers instead of 0s in the properties: Points scored and fouls conceded.
+Finally, using destructuring we create a new array whose elements contain only names and fouls suffered and we print everything in the console.

+### *BONUSES*
+Print on page as well as in console!